lamastex/scalable-data-science/_sds/basics/infrastructure/onpremise/dockerCompose/readmes/startingHadoopSquidCluster.md

 # Running Hadoop clusters on squidcluster

+This is instructions for an on-premise "cloud on desk" made of 3 Intel NUCs.

 First you need to forward the correct ports when you ssh into `squidmaster`.
 To do this use the command